tiloooor/Codepath/Yelp/README.md

 - [x] Custom cells should have the proper Auto Layout constraints.
 - [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

-The following **optional** features are implemented:

-- [ ] Infinite scroll for restaurant results.
-- [ ] Implement map view of restaurant results.
-- [ ] Implement the restaurant detail page.

-The following **additional** features are implemented:

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: